caryfitzhugh/sprockets-cache-ram/README.markdown

-Sprockets Redis Cache
+Sprockets Ram Cache
 ====================

-A cache store for Sprockets which utilities Redis.
+A cache store for Sprockets which utilities Ram.

 Usage
 -----